 \section{Abstract}

 We have explored the occurrence of the spherical shell closures for superheavy nuclei in the framework of the relativistic Hartree-Fock-Bogoliubov (RHFB) theory.
 Shell effects are characterized in terms of two-nucleon gaps $\delta_{2n(p)}$.
 Although the results depend slightly on the effective Lagrangians used, the general set of magic numbers beyond $^{208}$Pb are predicted to be $Z = 120$, $138$ for protons and $N = 172$, 184, 228 and 258 for neutrons, respectively.
 Specifically the RHFB calculations favor the nuclide $^{304}$120 as the next spherical doubly magic one beyond $^{208}$Pb.
 Shell effects are sensitive to various terms of the mean-field, such as the spin-orbit coupling, the scalar and effective masses.
-In addition, the breaking of relativistic pseudo-spin symmetry is shown to influence the level structure.

 For a fairly long period, it remains a challenging issue in nuclear physics to explore the existence limit of very heavy nuclei, i.e., the superheavy elements (SHE) with $Z \geq 104$ and the so-called stability island of superheavy nuclei (SHN).
-Far from being simply large clusters of nucleons, these fascinating species owe their very existence to subtle contributions to the nuclear binding energy~\cite{Block2010}.
+If at all, the existence of this island in the nuclear chart would come from very subtle contributions to the nuclear binding energy~\cite{Block2010}.
 Experimentally, the discoveries of new elements up to $Z = 118$ have been reported in Refs.~\cite{Oganessian2006, Oganessian2010}.
 The increasing survival probabilities with increasing proton number of SHE from $Z = 114$ to $118$ seem to indicate enhanced shell effects with increasing $Z$ and therefore a possible proton magic shell may emerge beyond $Z \geq 120$~\cite{Adamian2009}.